omer310/Praxa-voice-agent-backend/README.md

-# Praxis Voice Agent Backend
+# Praxa Voice Agent Backend

 A real-time voice agent backend service that facilitates communication between the Expo app and Deepgram's Voice Agent API, integrated with OpenAI for conversational responses.